Blatzar/scraping-tutorial/disguising_your_scraper.md

 To not make your responses never return, you might want to return the non-bypassed response.

 The next part mainly focuses on CAPTCHA bypasses and what we do is quite simple.
-A completed CAPTCHA *usually* always returns a token.
+A completed CAPTCHA *usually* returns a token.

 Returning this token with the response is not a good idea as the entire return type will change.
 We use a sneaky little function here.
 Namely `setattr`.
 What this does is, it sets an attribute of an object.